Find Affordable College Courses

 Nashville, TN

-A rank of #4 on this year’s list means Lipscomb University is a great place for education students.
-Located in the large city of Nashville, Lipscomb is a private not-for-profit college with a small student population.
+Out of the 22 schools in Tennessee that were part of this year’s ranking, Lipscomb University landed the # 4 spot on the list.
+Located in the large city of Nashville, Lipscomb is a private not-for-profit school with a small student population.

 While working on their degree, education majors at Lipscomb accumulate an average of around $16,402 in student debt.

-A rank of #5 on this year’s list means Tennessee Technological University is a great place for education students.
+You’ll join some of the best and brightest minds around you if you attend Tennessee Technological University.
+The school came in at #5 on this year’s Best Education Schools in Tennessee list.
 Located in the remote town of Cookeville, Tennessee Tech University is a public school with a medium-sized student population.

 The average amount in student loans that education majors at Tennessee Tech University take out is $15,500.
 The average monthly payment of a loan this size is about $102, assuming that the borrower is on a 10-year repayment plan.